Arc the Lad III: Plot

 In the aftermath, Lugwig acknowledges his flawed direction with the Academy; Sharon offered to help Lugwig make amends for the harm he caused.
 Each member of the group goes off to resume their lives: Anriette (if you take on a series of jobs related to her) returns home and now enjoys being more independent.
 Velhart visits his brother's grave, stating that the threat is over.
 Marisa returns to the Spell Institute and become a teacher.
 Theo goes to Lieza's ranch to work with the monsters there.
 Cheryl visits the new Eternal Tree, thinking about the hope of a new life in a new world.
 Alec and Lutz return home to Sasha Village as heroes.

 Reception

-An RPGFans review criticises this game as being the "weakest Arc The Lad game yet".
+An RPGFan review criticises this game as being the "weakest Arc The Lad game yet".
 It says that the game lacks a good plot, the gameplay is too slow and drawn out, and the soundtrack of the game being lackluster.